romanilchyshyn/airbus-ship-detection/README.md

 [explore.ipynb](explore.ipynb) - contains exploratory data analysis of the dataset, sanity checks.
 Also, it samples the dataset to create a smaller datasets of sizes `s` (20), `m` (200), `l` (1000).
 Preprocessed csv files are saved in `data_p` directory.
 All the next notebooks use these preprocessed files.

 [preprocess.ipynb](preprocess.ipynb) - contains csv preprocessing.
 It maps `EncodedPixels` to corresponding mask images.
-Images put into `data_p` subdirectories directory.
+Images put into `data_p` subdirectories.

 [dataset.ipynb](dataset.ipynb) - contains dataloader for the dataset.
 It also contains some visualization of the dataset.